About this Install Guide

 Download and install the latest version.

-There is just one executable to copy to the desired location:
+There is only one executable to copy to the desired location:

 HELM_VER=`curl -s https://api.github.com/repos/helm/helm/releases/latest | grep tag_name | cut -d: -f2 | tr -d \"\,\v | awk '{$1=$1};1'`